artsy/artsy.github.io/source/_posts/2013-08-27-introduction-to-aws-opsworks.markdown

 In contrast, I can easily SSH into an OpsWorks instance and notice that a runaway process has pegged the CPU or that a chatty log has filled the disk.
 (Of course, the additional control afforded by OpsWorks increases the chance that I've caused the problem myself.)

 Which do we prefer?
-We'd probably be safer with Heroku's experts in charge, but I'll happily accept minor sysadmin duties in exchange for the flexibility OpsWorks affords.
+We'd probably be safer with Heroku's experts in charge, but I'll happily accept light sysadmin duties in exchange for the flexibility OpsWorks affords.
 And by sticking with the OpsWorks default recipes as much as possible, we benefit from the platform's combined experience.

 ## Scaling and recovery